Emotional Eating in Children and Teens

 Even positive emotions, such as happiness, sometimes can result in emotional eating.

 If you notice signs of emotional eating in your child, talk to them about your concerns.
 Be gentle.
 Stay positive.
-Helping your child might be as simple as having a warm and loving conversation.
+Helping your child might be as simple as having a loving conversation.

 59331